Many people think of WordPress when they think of CMS- it has a significant share of the market and has been around for years.

 2. How can a Content First Approach make things FASTER?

 You save time in the long run if you start with the Content First approach.
-Especially if you choose JAMStack as the development platform.
+Especially if you choose JAMStack as the development approach.
 Why?
 Let's investigate.

 Do you like Building from Scratch?